darianlee555/Motor-Vehicle-Collision-Project/README.md

 - The "Key Insights" from analyzing the data are put on the left-hand side to make them more obvious to users.
 - A zoomable heat map is included with locations of fatalities for each borough so that the info about those particular collisions can be investigated further.

-### Analysis/Results
+### Analysis/Results/Insights
-Here is the code used to obtain the following results: https://github.com/darianlee555/Portfolio-Projects/blob/main/SQL%20Motor%20Vehicle%20Crashes%20Code.sql
+Here is the code used to obtain the following results/insights: https://github.com/darianlee555/Portfolio-Projects/blob/main/SQL%20Motor%20Vehicle%20Crashes%20Code.sql
 - Driver Inattention/Distracted Driving was the most likely reason for a crash.
 - People aged 21 to 40 were most likely to get into car crashes.
 - Brooklyn has the most injuries and fatalies of any borough.